mdstargel/mdstargel.github.io/project5.md

 ## Project description

 This program creates a UDP server side and client side terminal able to send or receive files over the same network.
-By sending the file over from the server side, it sends and outputs the file on the client side named the same thing.
+By sending the file line by line over from the server side, it sends and outputs the file on the client side named the same thing with the timestamp.
 It will not work if the document doesn’t exist.

 ## How to compile and run the program